Thomasbrockmansvives/VELOG/README.md

 We are using some classes with each their own encapsulated logic.
 Each class handles its own database operations, so their is no separate database class for this:
 - UI Class: a class for user interactions: options menu, welcome message, handling user inputs and calling the separate class methods.
 - Ride Class: representing a single bike ride with the same attributes as in database and methods like save, read, update, delete
-- Route Class: representing a bike route with the same attributes as in database and methods like save, read, update
+- Route Class: representing a bike route with the same attributes as in database and methods like save, read
 - Report Class: generating CSV reports, with methods like export_all_rides and export_all_routes

 ### CLASS STRUCTURE